unnati-xyz/ensemble-package/README.md

 # Key Features

-* The option to perform hyper parameter optimisation for any of the models (hyperopt and gridsearch).
+* The option to perform hyper parameter optimisation for any of the models (hyperopt and gridsearch)
 * Running the models in parallel during training and testing (joblib).

 # License